SjoerdKoop/vicon_control/README.md

 sudo apt-get install gcc-arm-linux-gnueabihf g++-arm-linux-gnueabihf
 ```

-## Installion of ROS workspaces
+## Installion

-Each workspace can be installed by running the corresponding *installation* script:
+Each component can be installed by running the corresponding *installation* script:

 ```
+. vicon_control/robot_control/installation
 . vicon_control/robot_workspace/installation
 . vicon_control/vicon_workspace/installation
 . vicon_control/vision_control/installation
 ```

 *Before the installation scripts, there is a dot followed by a space before the actual file.
-This scripts makes sure ROS discovers the packages in the corresponding workspace for future bash sessions (e.g. terminals).
-The dot ensures that this is also the case for the current terminal.*
+This ensures that the settings also apply for the current terminal.*

+The installation script of *robot_control* exports environment variables defining the location of the PRU files.

-These scripts calls *catkin_make*.
+The other scripts calls *catkin_make*.
 If *catkin_make* can be run (i.e. ROS has been properly installed), the scripts will source the package path to the user's *~/.bashrc*.

 ## Setting up the connection